NAMTeam/namteam.github.io/README.md

 Please note that if you need to add a new language to the list, you will also need to edit `/config/_default/languages.toml` (pay attention to indentation!).
 2 letter ISO codes are used, for a list you can [refer to this document](https://www.iban.com/country-codes).
 Use the lower-case versions otherwise our documentation engine freaks out.

+When you add content in other languages, note that you do not need to update the links to point to the language-specific version of the documentation - the documentation engine will sort this out for you.

 ### Convenience Functions

 #### Section Headings